 Become Educated on Political Candidates and Vote

 It's not just a worn cliche - your vote counts.
 Use it to back pro-cannabis legislators and pro-cannabis legislation.
 Laws and statutes regarding marijuana are often written and championed thanks to strong public support and the will of the people.
 That's a key reason why the vast majority of states have legalized both medical and recreationally thanks to ballot measures.
 With how popular legal weed is with the general public, getting it onto the ballot is a massive step forwards towards legalization.

 Attend an Event or Rally

-Going to cannabis advocacy events is an excellent way to meet similarly minded people and champion the cause of marijuana.
+Going to cannabis advocacy events is an excellent way to meet similarly minded people and champion the overall cause of legal marijuana.
 Local gatherings on a small scale are great for networking and larger marches and rallies can prompt the public and politicians to understand the strength of the movement.
 The legal cannabis community is still a relatively small and tight-knit one.
 If you're looking to network and get involved in legal marijuana activism or advocacy, your best bet is to go to where the other advocates, allies, and like-minded folks are!

-While it's an unpleasant reality to most, we do still live in a capitalist society and money talks.
+While it's an unpleasant reality to most, we do still live in a capitalist society and money still does talk.
 Cannabis advocates and pro-marijuana organizations require funding to operate and effectively educate others, and for a cause as important as this one every little bit counts.
 A little research can go a long way to guide you and your dollars to a suitable group or association that will benefit from your philanthropy regardless of the amount of cash donated.

 Are you a cannabis activist or have you thought about joining others in marijuana activism?
 Take a moment to let us know in the comments section what it's like where you live and the cannabis issues that you find to be most important.